patrice91/hello-world/README.md

 Hello everybody.

-i'm Patrice.
-I like to code, drink tea and play with my dog :-)
+I am Patrice.
+I like to code, drink tea and play with my dog! :-)